Trips and Extracurricular Activities

 Each year the academy will arrange a number of activities that take place off the academy site and out of academy hours, which support our aims.
 The range of activities to which the governing body has given its approval includes:

-Out of hours clubs (music, drama, art, science, sport, homework, etc.)
+Out of hours clubs (drama, art, science, sport, homework, etc.)

 Day visits for particular groups

-At Kings Lynn Academy, there are numerous opportunities for students to enjoy their favourite sports activities or to learn new ones – view our clubs timetable here
+At Kings Lynn Academy, there are numerous opportunities for students to enjoy their favourite sports activities or to learn new ones.
+Please click here to view our clubs and activities.

 Duke of Edinburgh